 A sense of fellowship with those from other Celtic lands sat harmoniously alongside a strong sense of local identity; there is some speculation that the location of Glasney was chosen to allow the church to make inroads to the Cornish-speaking population in the west of the county.
 In a time where only a small minority of people were literate, and printing-presses had yet to begin their work of disseminating written work at a reasonable price, stories of the gospel were spread orally and it is thought to be here at Glasney where the ‘Passion plays’ were written and performed, to pass on moral guidance from the Bible in a memorable and popular way to the local Cornish-speaking community.

 Two plays depicting the life of the saints St Meriadoc (celebrated in the dedication of Camborne’s parish church) and St Kea (the parish of which is about 9 miles to the north east of Penryn, just south of Truro) and three plays enacting important parts of the Bible (Creation; Passion of Christ and The Resurrection) – together known as The Ordinalia – are thought to have been penned here between 1400-1500.
-Some of these manuscripts are set to be brought together for the first time in centuries at an upcoming exhibition at Kresen Kernow in Redruth, between 22 June and 22 September…one for the diary!
+Some of these manuscripts are brought together for the first time in centuries at an exhibition at Kresen Kernow in Redruth, between 22 June and 22 September…one for the diary!

 Many streets in Penryn still retain a sinuous form, and the variety of building styles that line them seem to make the long and varied history here still tractable.
 A morning here, at the Museum and following some parts of the trail, is a rewarding way to step back in time.

 The Sea Kingdoms – the story of Celtic Britain and Ireland: Alistair Moffat (Harper Collins, 2001)

 Glasney College archaeological assessment and evaluation trenching: Historic Environment Service Report